iadvize/boxed-tag/README.md

 ## From host to iframe

-Sending message from the host window to the isolated sanboxed iframe.
+Sending message from the host window to the isolated boxed iframe.

 ```js
 const iAdvizeSandbox = document.getElementById('myIframeId');